seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

 - Unlocks are deliberately NOT automated.
 - Liquidation probability (§3.3) assumes normality and constant volatility.
 Crypto tails are fatter and volatility clustering is unmodelled → **the true probability is higher than computed**; the figure is a LOWER BOUND.
 Measured at 7d and typical 2σ–6σ distances the same touch formula is honest and even conservative (measured/model 0.88, CI95 covers 1 on both sides); beyond the 6σ clip the far tail confirms the prior (3.5 % measured vs 0.9 % model on the long side). **Crediting the 0.88 into the calculation is REJECTED:** the CI covers 1, the understatement is explained by clustering (so the correction would break exactly in an expansion regime), and `touchProb` does not enter leverage at all — all four ceilings are distance-based.
 - The backtest reconstructs 82.5 % of the long score and 86 % of the short: market-cap rank and Binance turnover are historically unavailable, so the quality block runs on `vol_ratio` alone, through production's own missing-field path (inv.
 9).
 Both inputs move slowly across the list, so their contribution is close to a constant tilt. **`vol_ratio` itself has NO ARCHIVE ANALOGUE and therefore carries no threshold — it is reference-only in `--verify`.** Production builds it as `volume_expansion(c_data['total_volumes'])`, CoinGecko's composite turnover across every venue; the bench builds it from the archive's own Binance quote turnover.
 Two different turnover series, each divided by its own 90d median, give one scale-free ratio that is not a function of the other — so no bound derived from any price field can constrain it.
 Measured 05.09.2026: worst cell XMR **+317 %**, while `vol7` and `volatility` on the same coins sit under 3 %, and on synthetic data with identical prices and a substituted turnover series the derived bound is identically 0.000 % against a deviation of 134 %. **It is NOT `vol7 / volatility`** — that quotient is `volRegime` in the frontend, the §3.2 leverage cap, and is not a `coeffs.json` field at all.
 A TZ attaching a threshold here is attaching one to a quantity the archive cannot reproduce (inv.
 49).
-- **Backtest vs production reconciles on 27 of 30 coins — reported 08.09.2026, the run behind it not dated here, so it is re-measured before it is cited as current (inv.
-56).
-A MECHANISM that produces exactly this outcome was found in the source and repaired by TZ-34 (§3.10); whether it is the cause here is unread, because that answer is a dispatch and not an argument (inv.
-44).** **UNI, XLM and ZEC class `unexplained`**, and that class removes a SYMBOL from `--target`'s arms rather than removing the run (§3.10), so every mode behind the same gate now measures 27. `unexplained` is «everything else» by construction: it names no cause and is a question, not a diagnosis, and all three are SPOT assets so the venue contract does not answer it (§3.14, §10).
-The superseded reading is run #16, 05.09.2026 — 30 of 30, zero `coverage`, zero `unexplained` — and nothing measured on that run moves, because a sample is described by the universe it was taken on.
-The 21 `venue-basis` cells stand and are reference: Worst cells: ARB `r30` −24.8 pp and `r7` −18.8 pp, LIT `r30` +11.0 pp, XMR `r7` −6.5 pp — all perpetuals, all reference by §3.14. **The archive is no longer the limiting factor**: 31 of 31 symbols cached, 26 spot pairs at zero tail, five perpetuals at 20 h of tail because there is no futures mirror to top up from (inv.
-64), and one interior gap in the whole set — GRAM's 53 h at the rename joint.
+- **Backtest vs production reconciles on 12 of 30 coins — measured 09.09.2026, and the mechanism TZ-34 repaired is REFUTED as the cause.** 35 cells on **eighteen** coins class `unexplained`, and that class removes a SYMBOL from `--target`'s arms rather than removing the run (§3.10), so every gated mode measured twelve; the ungated modes — `--run`, `--stops`, `--res7`, `--funding` — read the whole cache and measured thirty, which is why their figures are comparable to run #16's and `--target`'s is not (§3.10a). **Every one of the 35 cells is in the return family — `r7`, `r14`, `r30`, `eff14` — and not one is a level or a volatility.** Across the 25 spot coins the levels agree to **0.47 %** worst against a 2 % bar and `volatility` to 2.4 % against 10 %, while the returns miss by up to **+5.15 pp** and the sign is POSITIVE on 24 of 25. `eff14` is not a second cause: it is `r14 / (volatility·√336)`, and on the 23 spot cells where `eff14` moved enough to divide, the ratio Δ`r14`/Δ`eff14` reproduces that coin's own `volatility·√336` to within 2 % on sixteen, 3 % on nineteen and 11 % on all twenty-three — the residual being the quotient's second term, since `volatility` itself differs by up to 2.4 %.
+So 35 cells are **one quantity at four horizons**.
+The one spot coin whose return cells are all inside their thresholds is TRX, whose returns over every window are themselves near zero; what that implies about the cause is the specification's to establish, not this map's.
+The time gap was 0.8 h, inside the 3 h window, so the returns were compared rather than skipped — a gap large enough to skip them would have hidden this entirely.
+A systematic sign is not noise and «everything else» is not a diagnosis; the attribution is reserved as a specification (§10).
+The superseded readings are run #16 — 30 of 30, zero `unexplained` — and 08.09's three coins.
+The 20 `venue-basis` cells stand and are reference: ARB `r7` +24.8 pp and `r30` +20.5 pp, LIT `r7` +13.0 pp and `r30` +11.5 pp, XMR `r14` −3.2 pp — all perpetuals, all reference by §3.14. **The archive is no longer the limiting factor**: 31 of 31 symbols cached with nothing lost to the network, 26 spot pairs at zero tail, five perpetuals at 21 h of tail because there is no futures mirror to top up from (inv.
+64), and two interior gaps in the whole set — GRAM's 53 h at the rename joint and LIT's 17 h.
+The MKR → SKY splice was REFUSED on its own hourly extremes and SKY entered on its post-rename leg alone, which is inv.
+63 working as specified.

 ---